 2. Inject some personality into your content: The best advice Jason ever received in his marketing career came from fellow content marketer Ann Handley a few years back.
 She told him that if he could figure out a way to inject his personality and love for heavy metal into his content (especially during a time when B2B content was sort of stale and boring) that he might be onto something.
 It appears she was right.

 3. Wittiness is terribly underrated: When creating content at the top of the funnel a little bit of wit can go a long way when it comes to both conversion and sharing.
 People gravitate toward witty people because they are clever, amusing, and likeable.
 As a content marketer your job should be to apply those same attributes to the content you create.
 Done right, your brand will likely be viewed as much more approachable and ultimately human.
+Making sure you’re using your wit across all platforms will be easier to manage and implement with some great community tools.
+If you’re interested in learning more check out this website.

 4. Take Some Time for Spitballing: Urban Dictionary defines spitballing as tossing ideas around with no expectation of them coming to pass.
 While that’s a pretty solid definition, Jason swears from experience that some of the most creative and hilarious ideas for marketing campaigns and content ideas are born from embracing this technique.
 Once a week he pulls his team together for at least 20-30 minutes of spitballing and riffing on content ideas that are captured on a whiteboard.
 Jason preface’s the meeting with an anything goes, there are no bad ideas type of scenario and lets the brainstorming take on a life of its own.
 He documents everything because even if an idea sounds terrible at the time it might spark something genius later on.
 He then takes a photo of the whiteboard activity and shares it with others for even more ideas from outside the immediate team.